kharchenkolab/conos/doc/walkthrough.md

 Users may also interactively explore Conos objects in the [Pagoda2](https://github.com/kharchenkolab/pagoda2) application.
 The process is very similar to the pagoda2 walkthrough.

 After constructing the `con` object as shown above, users can save to a serialized `*.bin` file and upload into the pagoda application with the `p2app4conos()` function, using `p2app4conos(conos=con)`.
-More information, please review the [pagoda2 walkthrough](https://github.com/kharchenkolab/pagoda2/blob/main/doc/pagoda2.walkthrough.md)
+For more information, please review the [pagoda2 walkthrough](https://github.com/kharchenkolab/pagoda2/blob/main/doc/pagoda2.walkthrough.md)

 ```r